Skip to content

 }

-The compressed js bundle size for this widget is 13.3 KB, while it still contains a full reactivity and rendering system plus Reactive Route.
-Naturally, you can embed several widgets on different stacks, and even large websites and admin panels, as well as design microfrontends.
+Naturally, you can embed large websites and admin panels, as well as design microfrontends.
 The main thing is to ensure isolation of styles and variables by configuring the bundler correctly.

 No AI participated in the development.
 MIT License